Healthdirect Free Australian health advice you can count on.

 There are 2 main types of shin splints, depending on which area and muscles of the shin are affected.

-Medial tibial stress syndrome is the most common type of shin splint.
-It causes pain along the lower two-thirds of the inside edge of the shinbone.
+• Medial tibial stress syndrome (MTSS) is the most common type of shin splints.
+It causes pain along the inner edge of the shinbone.
+It is usually due to inflammation in the muscles, tendons and bone tissue around the tibia.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.